Changepoint Detection in Complex Models: Cross-Fitting Is Needed: Introduction

 \subsection{Our contributions}

-{In essence, popular in-sample loss minimization methods succeed in changepoint detection by closely approximating the oracle losses $\Ebb\{\L(\z_I;\f^\circ_I)\}$ for all segments $I$, thus aligning with the oracle minimization target $\overline{\L}^\circ(\T)$.
-However, they may fall short for models prone to overfitting.} Our approach introduces a simple yet effective remedy: \textit{out-of-sample} loss evaluations.
+In essence, popular in-sample loss minimization methods succeed in changepoint detection by closely approximating the oracle losses $\risk_I(\f_{I}^\ast) = \Ebb\{\L(\z_I;\f_{I}^\ast)\}$ for all segments $I$, thus aligning with the oracle objective function $\overline{\mathcal{L}}_{\mathsf{oracle}}(\cpsset)$.
+However, they may fall short for models prone to overfitting.
+Our approach introduces a simple yet effective remedy: \textit{out-of-sample} loss evaluations.
 These evaluations are designed to estimate population losses using samples independent of those employed for model fitting, thereby producing unbiased estimators of expected losses conditional on model fits.
 We employ a \textit{cross-fitting} strategy to facilitate efficient data reuse.
 As depicted in Figure \ref{fig:intro}, the total out-of-sample loss curve attains its minimum near the actual changepoint for both the cross-validated lasso and ridgeless regression approaches.
-Our contributions are twofold: \begin{itemize} \item We propose a cross-fitting method adaptable to various changepoint models, where detection relies on loss minimization.
-The minimization of total out-of-sample loss is easy to implement by incorporating diverse changepoint search algorithms, on either a global or local scale. \item We delineate the high-level prerequisites necessary for approximating oracle losses via empirical evaluations, ensuring consistent changepoint detection.
-Notably, cross-fitting alleviates some of these prerequisites, requiring only that models yield accurate predictions on nearly homogeneous data segments. \end{itemize}
+Our contributions are as follows. \begin{itemize} \item We propose a cross-fitting method adaptable to various changepoint models, where detection relies on loss minimization.
+The minimization of the cross-fitting objective function is easy to implement by incorporating diverse changepoint search algorithms, on either a global or local scale.

+\item We introduce Recycled Cross-Validation (RECV), a computationally efficient implementation that seamlessly integrates cross-fitting with standard hyperparameter tuning.
+By repurposing models fitted during the selection process, RECV achieves the robustness of out-of-sample evaluation without incurring additional computational overhead.

+\item We delineate the high-level prerequisites under which empirical evaluations successfully approximate oracle losses, thereby ensuring consistent changepoint detection.
+Notably, cross-fitting alleviates some of these prerequisites, requiring only that models yield accurate predictions on nearly homogeneous data segments.